Lucetia/piracy/old/README.md

 -   [Opensense](https://opnsense.org)
 -   [gl-inet](https://www.gl-inet.com/)

-## Spotify

--   [MuteSpotifyAds](https://github.com/simonmeusel/MuteSpotifyAds) - A efficent MacOS application automatically silencing ads on the spotify desktop app.
--   [spotify-dl](https://github.com/SwapnilSoni1999/spotify-dl) - Spotify Downloader and alternative of Spotdl(python) tool made in NodeJS based on youtube-d

-## RSS link generation
+# RSS link generation

 -   [ShowRSS.info](http://showrss.info/) - Compile a list of TV shows that you follow and generate an RSS link that you can put in your torrent client to automatically download new episodes as they are released based on the quality that you want (480p, 720p, 1080p, REPACK, etc).

-## Rename scene releases
+# Rename scene releases

 -   [TheRenamer.com](http://therenamer.com/) - Automatically organize, move, and rename downloaded TV shows and movies.

-### Windows Domain Hardening Tools
+# Windows Domain Hardening Tools

 -   [PingCastle](https://www.pingcastle.com/) - an Active Directory audit tool (and free!) with pretty good metrics.
 -   [Responder](https://github.com/lgandx/Responder) - A LLMNR, NBT-NS and MDNS poisoner.